 For example, she risked her life one night by going out into a blizzard on a snowmobile to deliver insulin to a man who desperately needed it.
 She took care of everyone, even those who didn’t have anyone else to care for them.
-People in the village called her to have stiches removed, bandages changed, etc. She was well loved in our community.
+People in the village called her to have stitches removed, bandages changed, etc. She was well-loved in our community.

 We were always eager to eat those grapes!